RaysceneNS/rayscenens.github.io/_posts/2019-06-26-Validate-JWT-Token-Signed-With-RS256.md

     }
 ```

-note: This relies on a signing key parameter, which is the RSA public key as loaded from the public key endpoint.We rely on an external library [BouncyCastle.Crypto] to read the pem string, hopefully in the future the .Net framework will provide built in support for parsing pem formatted signing keys natively.
+note: This relies on a signing key parameter, which is the RSA public key as loaded from the public key endpoint.We rely on an external library [BouncyCastle.Crypto] to read the PEM string, hopefully in the future the .Net framework will provide built in support for parsing PEM formatted signing keys natively.

 Register the token validation handler within the web api like so